dakom/libhdate-go/README.md

 While all the functions from libhdate are there and ported over, they are not exported unless really intended to be used outside the package

-There are a few additions (in [a relative link]libhdate/extra.go) to make usability clearer and easier
+There are a few additions (in [extra.go](libhdate/extra.go)) to make usability clearer and easier

 ## Usage

 In general, use HDateExtended{}, run Calculate() and then grab properties or generated strings from there.
-See [a relative link]libhdate/extra.go and the bottom half of [a relative link]libhdate/julian.go for the available properties/methods.
+See [extra.go](libhdate/extra.go) and the bottom half of [julian.go](libhdate/julian.go) for the available properties/methods.
 Here's an example:

 ```
 package main